-The history of food in Mumbai is equivalent to the growth of the city itself.
+Street Food Mumbai: The history of food in Mumbai is equivalent to the growth of the city itself.
 Mumbai emerged from a fishing village to a Megalopolis, Metro as its popularly known.

-It consists of round, hallow crisp fried puris, that are stuffed with a mixture of chickpeas, potatoes, spices, tamarind chutney and most importantly mouth watering spicy water – Pani.
+It consists of round, hallow crisp fried puris that are stuffed with a mixture of chickpeas, potatoes, spices, tamarind chutney, and most importantly, mouth-watering spicy water – Pani.

-It is served with sweet and spicy chutneys, fried chilies and garlic powdered chutney.
-Mumbai boosts of more than 50,000 Vada Paav stalls.
+It is served with sweet and spicy chutneys, fried chilies, and garlic powdered chutney.
+Mumbai boasts of more than 50,000 Vada Paav stalls.

-Want to relish on the best Paav bhaji Mumbai has to offer, head to Cannon Paav Bhaji joint near CST railway station.
+Want to relish the best Paav bhaji Mumbai has to offer, head to Cannon Paav Bhaji joint near CST railway station.

-It was created by Mr. Amarjit Tibb who was heavenly inspired by the Lebanese style pita bread wraps when he visited Beirut.
+It was created by Mr. Amarjit Tibb, who was heavenly inspired by the Lebanese style pita bread wraps when he visited Beirut.

 Want to taste the best Bhel Puris, head straight to Mumbai beaches.

-The list of Dosa’s is never ending.
-Ranging from plain dosa to Schezwan Dosa, Chinese Dosa, American Choupsey Dosa, Masala Dosa and the newest Chocolate Dosa.
+The list of Dosa’s is never-ending.
+Ranging from plain dosa to Schezwan Dosa, Chinese Dosa, American Choupsey Dosa, Masala Dosa, and the newest Chocolate Dosa.

 Nothing else will soothe your desire for the best non-vegetarian cuisine other than the varieties of Kebabs offered, ranging from fish to mutton and chicken.

 Chunks of meat are marinated and grilled on charcoal giving birth to its distinct smokiness.